julelang/manual/src/compiler/compiler-optimizations.md

 - Skips the divide-by-zero check for modulo when operand is constant.
 - Converts multiplications to bit shifting if possible.
 Good conditions for this optimization: operands are integer, multiplier is constant and power of 2.
 - Converts divisions to bit shifting if possible.
 Good conditions for this optimization: operands are integer, denominator is constant and power of 2.
-- Converts modulo by 2 expressions to equavalent bitwise operation.
+- Converts modulo by 2 expressions to equivalent bitwise operation.
 - Eliminates neutral binary expressions such as such as addition/subtraction with the constant-zero.
 - Eliminates runtime overflow checking for binary shifing expressions if right operand is constant.
 - Eliminates runtime overflow of the `x^0` computations.
 It will be simplified to `x` expression.
-- Simplifies expresions such as `x+x` to `x<<1` if possible.
+- Simplifies expressions such as `x+x` to `x<<1` if possible.
 - Simplifies expressions such as `x-x` to `0` if possible.

 ---

 `--opt-access` \
-Enables special optimizations for memory acessing.
+Enables special optimizations for memory accessing.

-- Skips safety checkings such as boundary checking if accessed to array via constant index expression.
+- Skips safety checks such as boundary checking if accessed to array via constant index expression.
 - If in a foreach iteration the iterated variable referred to by a immutable index variable is indexed, it is optimized as direct access and the cost of safety measures such as boundary checking is bypassed. <div class="warning-badge">experimental</div>
 - If it can be understood that the index value used in any indexing process is within the boundaries, it removes the cost of boundary checking. <div class="warning-badge">experimental</div>
 - If it can be understood that the smart pointer is not nil, it removes the cost of nil dereferencing. <div class="warning-badge">experimental</div>